brianjbeach/blog.brianbeach.com/content/posts/2021-02-21-hugo-github-actions-aws-azure-gcp/index.md

 - GitHub Actions
 ---

+I'm abandoning the multi-cloud blog hosting model that I was using in favor of AWS Amplify to simplify TLS configuration.
+But I thought I should document the old approach a little further in case I ever go back to it.

 The build pipeline for my blog fails every once in a while.
 For example, there was an [issue with the Azure CLI](https://github.com/Azure/azure-cli/issues/16872) earlier this month.
 Each time that happens it takes me a few minutes to remember how the pipeline works.
 Therefore, I am documenting it quickly in this post.

 ## Build

-As I described in [this post]({{< ref "2019-12-30-multi-cloud-blog" >}}), my blog is hosted on AWS, Azure and GCP.
+As I described in [this post]({{< ref "2019-12-30-multi-cloud-blog" >}}), my blog was hosted on AWS, Azure and GCP.
 There is a [GitHub Action that runs for each cloud provider ](https://github.com/brianjbeach/blog.brianbeach.com/tree/master/.github/workflows).
 Each script starts with the same three steps Checkout, Install, and Build.

 ``` yaml
 jobs: